cube-drone/build-a-the-web-presentation/README.md

 ## Fast
 We are going to be going through this very quickly.

 This is out of necessity - the last time I tried to put something like this together I------ got stuck on character encoding and Unicode for like 8 entire pages.
+[Not lying, the proof is here](http://buildatheweb.cube-drone.com/#).

 Character encoding is really neat, and someday I hope to turn those pages into a totally separate presentation, but there's no way we're going to make it through everything if I don't trim some details so that we can make it through this in less than 100,000 years.